 High school education is appropriate for most Aldi positions located in stores.
 A college degree is required for district manager positions and other senior positions in their corporate office.
 Aldi drug tests for all positions, so you must be prepared to pass a drug test before getting hired.
 See this frequently asked questions (FAQ) information on the Aldi careers website that provides additional details on how to get started in the interview process.

 Aldi Careers Available to You

 This post primarily focused on jobs you can get in an Aldi store.
 Aldi also has other positions available in their warehouses and corporate offices.
 However, for those interested in working in an Aldi store, you would be signing up for a job where you’ll need to work hard, but the pay and benefits provide outstanding compensation for your efforts.

-If you are struggling to get hired through the Aldi careers website, you could try to find a recruiter in your area that works for Aldi.
+If you are struggling to get hired through the Aldi careers website, you could try to find a recruiter in your area who works for Aldi.
 Aldi relies on recruiters in most areas to place positions, especially district manager and store manager trainee positions.
-However, if you are ready for a fun and challenging career, Aldi may be the best place.
+However, Aldi may be the best place if you are ready for a fun and challenging career.

 Mark is the founder of Financial Pilgrimage, a blog dedicated to helping young families pay down debt and live financially free.
 Mark has a Bachelor’s degree in financial management and a Master’s degree in economics and finance.
 He is a husband of one and father of two and calls St. Louis, MO, home.
 He also loves playing in old man baseball leagues, working out, and being anywhere near the water.
 Mark has been featured in Yahoo!
 Finance, NerdWallet, and the Plutus Awards Showcase.